vnglst/tafels.app/README.md

 ## PWA tips

-- Tried using pwacompat but it wasn't doing anything for me on iOS/Safari.
-Also: I did not like the idea of using JavaScript to fix issues that can also be manually fixed by adding the correct icons.
+- Tried using pwacompat but it wasn't doing much for me on iOS/Safari.
+I also don't like the idea of using JavaScript to fix issues that can be fixed by adding the correct icons.
 That's something you'd have to do 1 time for you app using a tool like: https://app-manifest.firebaseapp.com/.
+I'm still using pwacompat for the splashscreens, though.

 ## Credits